RinkiyaKeDad/personal-website/README.md

 ##### 2. Add your name and typography:
 Go to src/components/FrontPage/FrontPage.js

-Replace YourName with your name.
+Replace "Arsh" with your name.
 You can also go ahead and change the stuff in "steps" to set what you want to see in typography.

 ##### 3. Add your photo
 Go to src/static